128technology/docs/docs/cc_fips_sec_firewall_filtering.md

 imit 100000
 ```

-## Correlating Interfaces in Audit Events
+## Firewall Audit Events

-To correlate an interface with an audit event, the internal ID of the interface is visible in the `show device-interface` command.
+To correlate an interface with a firewall audit event, use the internal ID of the interface, which is visible in the `show device-interface` command.

 ```
 admin@test1.Fabric128# show device-interface